 Haven't we been there before?

 Who hasn't wanted to go back in time and change something from their past?
 Think about the benefits of stopping Hitler's rise to power in the 1930s or if the 9/11 terrorists could have been exposed.
-Maybe something more personal and simple as what if I had dated the person I was too shy to approach thirty years ago?
+Maybe something more personal and simple as what if you had dated the person you were too shy to approach thirty years ago?
 What if you invested your cash in that tiny startup Apple Computer in 1978?

 Thoughts of time travel often start with a goal or a conflict, something to be fixed or the desire of a better outcome, illustrating the unintended and often disasterous consequences that might also occur as a result.